 Dogs have different ways to communicate with their owners.
 Licking is one of them!
 Many dog lovers like it when their pets ‘kiss-lick’ them, but this is not always the case.
 Nevertheless, you have surely noticed that your pup is more lick-happy in the morning.
 There are many explanations for this behaviour but the simplest of reasons is that you have encouraged it.

 Why are dogs so lick-happy in the morning?

 Generally, dog owners believe that when a dog licks you in the morning, it is a way of greeting you.
 While this may be the case, there is another explanation.
 Your dog is so lick-happy in the morning because he likes the way you taste!
 According to scientific studies, your skin secretes sweat and oil during sleep!
 This tastes salty and dogs love it!
-That is why, once he is tasted you, he may feel the urge to do it again.
-But be careful, depending on how you react the first time will determine your dog’s behaviour in the future.
+That is why, once he has tasted you, he may feel the urge to do it again.
+But be careful, how you react the first time will determine your dog’s behaviour in the future.
 If you respond positively to the behaviour, you are reinforcing it.